rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

    - Shows matching tabs with relevant snippets
    - Provides options to open tabs or highlight keywords

+5. **All Tabs Dashboard** (`all-tabs.html`, `all-tabs.js`):
+   - Displays all indexed tabs in a responsive grid layout
+   - Provides filtering, sorting, and management capabilities
+   - Shows statistics on indexed tabs

 ### Data Flow

 1. Tab content is extracted using the Chrome Scripting API or content script
 2. Content is processed and sent to the backend API for indexing
 3. Search queries are sent to the backend, which uses RAG to generate AI responses
 4. Results are displayed to the user with relevant context from indexed tabs
+5. Tab management operations (deletion, etc.) are synchronized with both local storage and the backend

 ## Technical Details